top of page

 Distance: 9 miles (round trip)

 If you're new to hiking and this is your first time up Snowdon, taking the Llanberis route may be your best option.
+The Llanberis path is widely considered the easiest route up Snowdon due to its reasonably steady and consistent climb.
+However, this also makes it the longest.

 The Llanberis route has another advantage over all the others, which makes it ideal for beginners.
 The Snowdon mountain railway offers the possibility to park in Llanberis, walk to the summit of Snowdon, then take the train back down.
-Be aware that in peak season and if the weather is good, trains can sell out so you may have to wait a while or possibly walk back down!
-For more information on the Snowdon Railway, visit their website here
+Be aware that in peak season, and if the weather is good, trains can sell out so you may have to wait a while or possibly walk back down.
+For more information on the Snowdon Railway, visit their website here.

 Miners Track: Suitable for Families